shrina09/Student_Grade_Manager_Testing/Manual_Testing_Guide.md

         - [ ] Pass
         - [ ] Fail

-2. 1 of them is all the same number
+2. 1 of the students has all the same number
     - Avg
         - [ ] Pass
         - [ ] Fail